Building Capacity for Climate Extension

 • Soil Management: organic matter, soil quality/health

-This project will build the capacity of 20 Extension Educators representing 10 institutions across nine states in the upper Midwest (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin) 1) to learn about regional long term weather patterns, climate change and agricultural relationships and 2) to engage farmers in learning opportunities that build farmers’ knowledge and capacities to implement risk management strategies that address climate change mitigation and adaptation.
-This request complements the USDA-NIFA Climate Change, Mitigation, and Adaptation In Corn-Based Cropping Systems Coordinated Agriculture Project (CSCAP) which focuses on risks to and sustainability of the corn-soybean rotation and expands the project capacity to provide travel funding and professional development training 20 extension educators.
-Our request to SARE is travel dollars for the extension educators to attend a yearly three-day convening with the CSCAP scientists, technical staff, and graduate students and learn from training, field day tour of research plots and formal and informal interactions with each other.
+The overall intent of this NC SARE professional development project was to increase the capacity of 18 extension educators, representing 10 institutions across nine states in the upper Midwest (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin), 1) to learn about regional long term weather patterns, climate change and agricultural relationships and 2) to engage farmers in learning opportunities that build farmers’ knowledge and capacities to implement risk management strategies that address climate change mitigation and adaptation.

 2. Create sessions at the Climate CSCAP annual meeting for extension educators to build relationships with other climate educators.